Wray Castle :

 Over the last few years the grounds have been undergoing a major restoration by the National Trust, to try and restore them to how they would have looked when the house was built.
 This will give impressive views to Windermere lake from a variety of directions.

-Beatrix Potter was born and brought up in London.
-Her parents took her on summer holidays to Scotland, but when the house they rented became unavailable, they rented Wray Castle.
+Although Beatrix Potter was born and brought up in London her parents took her north for her summer holidays.
+Firstly to Scotland, but when the house they rented there became unavailable they rented Wray Castle.
 Beatrix was 16 when they stayed here in 1882.
-Her parents entertained many eminent guests, including Hardwicke Rawnsley.
+Her parents entertained many eminent guests here, including Hardwicke Rawnsley.

-His views on the need to preserve the natural beauty of Lakeland had a lasting effect on the young Beatrix, who had fallen in love with the unspoilt beauty surrounding the holiday home.
+His views on the need to preserve the natural beauty of Lakeland had a lasting effect on the young Beatrix.
+She had already fallen in love with the unspoilt beauty surrounding the holiday home.
 She bought Hill Top nearby in 1905 with royalties from her first few books, and when she was 47 married and moved to the Lake District.
 She bought much land in the area, including most of the land surrounding Wray Castle, though she never owned the castle itself.

 One of Beatrix Potter’s favourite rooms at Wray Castle was the library.
-This is one of the rooms recently to be renovated, with its trompe l’oeil and restored floor.
-Younger visitors can also become kings and queens for the day, dressing up and building their own giant castles, while older guests can learn about the history of the building on guided tours which will give them the chance to learn more about the place.
+This is one of the rooms recently renovated, with its trompe l’oeil and restored floor.

 - South Lakes Area Menu